MicrosoftDocs/azure-devops-docs/docs/pipelines/release/deployment-groups/deploying-azure-vms-deployment-groups.md

 - SQL server VM (DB server)
 - Azure Network Load Balancer

 1. Click the **Deploy to Azure** button below to initiate resource provisioning.
 Provide all the necessary information and select **Purchase**.
 You may use any combination of allowed administrative usernames and passwords as they are not used again in this tutorial.
-Note that the **Env Prefix Name** is prefixed to all of the resource names in order to ensure that those resources are generated with globally unique names.
-You should try to use something personal or random, but if you see a naming conflict error during validation or creation, try changing this parameter and running again.
+The **Env Prefix Name** is prefixed to all of the resource names in order to ensure that those resources are generated with globally unique names.
+Try to use something personal or random, but if you see a naming conflict error during validation or creation, try changing this parameter and running again.

     [![Deploy to Azure](http://azuredeploy.net/deploybutton.png)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FMicrosoft%2Falmvm%2Fmaster%2Flabs%2Fvstsextend%2Fdeploymentgroups%2Farmtemplate%2Fazurewebsqldeploy.json)